powerstackdev/.github/profile/README.md

 ## Codebase and issue contributions

 This codebase for this project is a cross-platform monorepo.
-All contributions and issues should be raised againt the core [Power Stack](https://github.com/powerstackdev/power-stack) repo.
+All contributions and issues should be raised against the core [Power Stack](https://github.com/powerstackdev/power-stack) repo.

 ## Website